Simply Business homepage

 5. Get your paperwork in order.

 The two types of contractor licenses may have different project limits.
 Still, the documents you’ll need before applying are mostly the same.
-Here’s what your application will ask for:
+Here’s what your application will generally ask for:

 Business representative.
 The person who is applying needs to be an owner, partner, chairman of the board, or CEO of the company.
 Basically, you can’t use an employee to qualify your business.

 General liability insurance.
-This last requirement only applies to unrestricted licenses.
+This last requirement applies only to unrestricted licenses.
 Coverage of at least $250,000 is required for bodily injury or property damage.

 6. Submit application.